 Geneva in Ontario County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 51.855′ N, 76° 59.063′ W. Marker is in Geneva, New York, in Ontario County.
-Marker is at the intersection of Main Street (New York State Route 14) and Park Place, on the right when traveling south on Main Street.
+42° 51.859′ N, 76° 59.173′ W. Marker is in Geneva, New York, in Ontario County.
+Marker is at the intersection of Washington Street and Pulteney Street, on the right when traveling west on Washington Street.
 Touch for map.
-Marker is at or near this postal address: Pulteney Park, Geneva NY 14456, United States of America.
+Marker is at or near this postal address: 112 Washington St, Geneva NY 14456, United States of America.
+Touch for directions.